 In the education sector, Karole Dachelet applies her La Follette School training on a daily basis as a project assistant with the Wisconsin HOPE Lab, the nation’s first laboratory for translational research aimed at improving equitable outcomes in postsecondary education.
 “Writing concisely and effectively is emphasized in the Master of Public Affairs program, and I use those skills when I need to communicate large amounts of literature to the Wisconsin HOPE Lab team,” says Dachelet, who plans to graduate in December.
 “Developing skills in data analysis has prepared me to design research protocols and to accurately evaluate the research of scholars and policy professionals.”

-The experiences enables Dachelet to participate in all aspects of program development and the research process.
+The experience enables Dachelet to participate in all aspects of program development and the research process.
 “My tasks include conducting interviews, reviewing scholarly articles and policy literature, and analyzing research data.
 I learn from and work with an amazing group of people who are committed to improving equity outcomes in higher education.
 I love being part of the team at the Wisconsin HOPE Lab.”

 Drew McDermott also finds that his project assistantship with Education Analytics is a fantastic opportunity to apply his La Follette School training in the real world.
 Education Analytics is an organization started by La Follette School professor Robert Meyer to help school districts and their stakeholders with the development and implementation of statistical models to assess the contributions of teachers and school administrators to student academic performance and growth.